chi8787/seaturtle/README.md

 # Seaturtle
-This project focuses on segmenting different parts of sea turtles in images(Head, Flippers, Carapace) using deep learning.
-It leverages PyTorch and uses custom datasets with COCO annotations.
+This project focuses on segmenting three parts of sea turtles in images(Head, Flippers, Carapace) using deep learning.
+It leverages PyTorch and uses SeaTurtleID2022 datasets.
 The models are trained and evaluated using Intersection over Union (IoU) metrics.

 ## Table of Contents
 - [Project Overview](#project-overview)